Sedation Dentistry In Redmond, WA

 If you choose nitrous oxide sedation, the effects of the gas will take effect as soon as you begin breathing in the gas.
 This is because the nitrous oxide will quickly be absorbed into the tiny blood vessels in your lungs, and transported throughout your body.
 You’ll start to feel less anxious, happier, and a bit disconnected from events that are happening around you.

 If you choose oral conscious sedation, it will usually take 1-2 hours for the sedative to take effect, depending on how quickly you metabolize it.
-You’ll take your pills at Redmond Art of Dentistry, and then Dr. Bickel will begin the procedure once he has confirmed that the sedative has taken effect.
-You’ll feel groggy and tired, and may be a bit confused about what’s happening once the pills have been metabolized into your bloodstream.
+You’ll take your pills in our office, and then Dr. Bickel will begin the procedure once he has confirmed that the sedative has taken effect.
+You’ll feel groggy and tired once the pills have been metabolized into your bloodstream.